 Radio System Solution Narratives Instructions: Radio Manufacturers have the opportunity to offer a complete (turnkey) radio system solution.
 Radio Manufacturers offering a solution must submit a narrative for both scenarios below.
 At a minimum, the following information must be included in solution narrative; repeater model(s), subscriber unit model(s), control station model(s) and console model(s).
 Describe any services offered in the solution.
 At a minimum, describe what is included in installation, system solution warranty, full-routine system maintenance.
 Solution must be a complete turnkey operational system.
 Each solution narrative must be 12-point font, not to exceed ten (10) double-sided pages in length and labeled [“ExhibitB2SolutionNon-P25Narrative”], [“ExhibitB2SolutionP25TrunkedNarrative”.
 Drawings may be submitted to demonstrate solution and labeled “ExhibitB2SolutionNon-P25Drawing”, “ExhibitB2SolutionP25TrunkedDrawing”.
 Additional marketing material will not be accepted and may result in disqualification at Enterprise Services sole discretion.
 The sample solutions below will be used for evaluation purposes only.
 Awarded Contractors may be required to offer a variety of solutions based on Customer need.
+Bidders must submit a complete list of products available for any potential Solution labeled “Exhibit B2-SolutionProductsList”.
+At a minimum, the complete list must include the following information, manufacturer, product name, product number.

 For purposes of this solicitation, a “Solution” is defined as a radio, power or microwave system that includes all components required to make the system function as intended.
 Products in a Solution may be offered from a 3rd party, but awarded Manufacturer (resulting Contractor) is responsible for all warranties.